By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 semesters left before she could graduate.

-Also, as per the diagram above, we note that these fields (in a CourseInfo
+Also, as per the diagram above, we note that these fields (in a CourseInfo) are optional,

 because a user might not even have a course set in the first place.
 This occurs when the